fairfin/fairfin-website/focus.md

 - Active tolerance
 - International students

+**The definite text for this is still in progress.
+If you want to support us here, feel free to [join us](/join-us).**

 ## Promote ethical thinking amongst our students

 - Computer scientists as the job of the future
 - Ethical responsibility
 - Think about applications like military, repression, censorship, privacy etc

+**The definite text for this is still in progress.
+If you want to support us here, feel free to [join us](/join-us).**

+## improve the study situation of all students
+- more open labs
+- improve registration for courses
+- improve exam schedules
+- improve CV masters course
+- improve CV in non-medical fields
+**The definite text for this is still in progress.
+If you want to support us here, feel free to [join us](/join-us).**

 ## Fundamental reform and opening of FaRaFIN a more productive and open culture in FaRaFIN